-Assessment result Related findings (for each I / U and then C / E / S) ✓ Fully met (I / U): Insurers are expected to integrate both short- and long-term E&amp;S considerations in their Enterprise Risk Management framework (e.g. in their Own Risk Solvency Assessment or ORSA).
-The focus is on most environmentally harmful sectors and activities (see list in annex) Partially met (I / U): Insurers are expected or required to integrate E&amp;S considerations in their Enterprise Risk Management (e.g. in their Own Risk Solvency Assessment or ORSA) but the projection of long-term climate scenarios are not mentioned.
-The focus is not on n most environmentally harmful sectors and activities (see list in annex).
-(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
-X Not met (I / U): There is no such expectation or requirement.
+Assessment result Related findings (for each C / E / S) ✓ Fully met Insurers are expected to integrate both short- and long-term E&amp;S considerations in their Enterprise Risk Management framework (e.g. in their Own Risk Solvency Assessment or ORSA).
+The focus is on most environmentally harmful sectors and activities (see list in annex) Partially met Insurers are expected or required to integrate E&amp;S considerations in their Enterprise Risk Management (e.g. in their Own Risk Solvency Assessment or ORSA) but the projection of long-term climate scenarios are not mentioned.
+The focus is not on the most environmentally harmful sectors and activities (see list in annex).
+There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should').
+X Not met There is no such expectation or requirement.